CenterCal Expands California Retail Footprint with 249K SF San Diego Purchase

 The Mira Mesa submarket represents one of San Diego's most established and densely populated residential and commercial corridors.
 The area benefits from a diverse demographic base and proximity to major employment centers, including the Sorrento Valley technology and life sciences hub located roughly five miles to the southwest.

-For CRE professionals tracking retail investment trends, CenterCal's acquisition aligns with broader institutional patterns observed throughout 2023 and into 2024.
-Well-located, grocery-anchored centers with strong traffic counts and limited near-term lease rollover have attracted disproportionate buyer interest compared to other retail subtypes.
+For CRE professionals tracking retail investment trends, CenterCal's acquisition reflects current institutional appetite for well-located, grocery-anchored centers.
+Assets with strong traffic counts and limited near-term lease rollover have attracted disproportionate buyer interest compared to other retail subtypes.

 The purchase also reflects a broader thesis among regional operators: that suburban infill locations with limited new retail supply and dense surrounding residential populations offer durable cash flow generation.
 San Diego County has seen constrained new retail construction since the Global Financial Crisis, with most new development focused on mixed-use projects rather than traditional community-scale retail centers.

 CenterCal's expansion comes amid a period of transition for the retail sector nationally.
-While headlines often focus on department store closures and mall repurposing, open-air centers anchored by grocery operators, fitness concepts, and service-oriented tenants have reported occupancy rates exceeding 95% in many Western U.S. markets.
+While headlines often focus on department store closures and mall repurposing, open-air centers anchored by grocery operators, fitness concepts, and service-oriented tenants have demonstrated resilience in Western U.S. markets.

 Stay Ahead of the Market